-The Compensation Committee established the 2015 annual cash incentive plan for management (the "Incentive Plan") at its February 2015 meeting.
+The Compensation Committee established the 2016 annual cash incentive plan for management (the "Incentive Plan") at its February 2016 meeting, and finalized 2016 Incentive Plan goals in June 2016.
 The Incentive Plan is designed to recognize and reward our executives, including the Named Executive Officers, for contributing towards the achievement of our annual corporate business plan.
 The annual Incentive Plan awards are designed to reward near-term operating performance and the achievement of milestones critical to the Company's success.
 The Compensation Committee believes the Incentive Plan serves as a valuable short-term incentive program for providing cash bonus opportunities for executives upon achievement of targeted product development and operating results.
-The maximum annual cash incentive plan award opportunity was 75% for Mr. Pope, based, in part, on the Compensia report findings described above, and 50% of base salary for Mr. Slattery.
-For the Named Executive Officers, the 2015 goals were 100% weighted on the approved corporate goals.
-The 2015 Incentive Plan corporate goals, which were each weighted by the Committee, were:
+The maximum annual cash incentive plan award opportunity was 75% for Mr. Pope and 50% of base salary for each of Messrs.
+Slattery and Fernando.
+For the Named Executive Officers, the 2016 goals were 100% weighted on the approved corporate goals.
+The 2016 Incentive Plan corporate goals, which were each weighted by the Committee, were: